 For recces and long weekend runs through the season, check out the club Facebook group for who is going where, and when!
 There is usually an early or later Sunday morning option.
 A decent level of fitness and experience on the fells is needed for these runs.

 If you are free in the daytime and are up for a Tuesday or Friday morning run then get in touch with John Gomersall at email@example.com (Tuesday mornings) or Roger Bell at firstname.lastname@example.org (Friday mornings) and they will let you know the score.
 Usually starting at 10am from different venues, you have the added advantage of getting out on the fell in the daylight throughout the year.

-New for 2017/18 are these structured training sessions through the Winter for those wanting to go hard and improve their running.
-These are led by Jack Wright and are at the Pheonix track in Windermere from 6.30pm.
+These structured training sessions through the Winter for those wanting to go hard and improve their running.
+They are led by Jack Wright and are at the Pheonix track in Windermere from 6.30pm.